 She met nothing human in the stranger's gaze.
 As she wiped the grease of his soul off her hands, she found herself pretending that she was Lorelei's father, feeling for the helpless daughter what a father should.
 "Wait for us there.
 Lorelei will show us the way."

-"And, if she is dead?
+"And, if upon your arrival she breathes not?
 I want to know."

 Oliver chuckled and bit down a scrap of chicken meat.
 "Dead show the way that much faster."

 The stranger calmly tilted his head at Oliver.
 "I don't understand."

 Oliver threw his plate-blond hair back and smiled.
 "I am a wizard.
 You're not supposed to understand."